enormandeau/github_tutorial/files/03_git.md

 **This section is optional**, if you have a computer with command line already prepared (Mac, Linux) you may use Terminal or similar.

-In order to try git, we will be using virtual Linux machines available online.
+In order to try Git, we will be using virtual Linux machines available online.
 To get started, head to
 <a href="http://www.terminal.com" target="_blank">Terminal</a>
 and create an account.
 From there, we will be using an already available